ibm-cloud-docs/openshift/openshift_storage_object.md

   ```
   {: pre}

-3. Export the details for the default storage class that you want to edit in `YAML` form, or use `oc edit` to edit the storage class in your terminal.
+3. Export the details for the default storage class that you want to edit in `YAML` form, or use `oc edit` to edit the storage class in your command line.
-  * Edit the storage class in your terminal
+  * Edit the storage class in your command line
     ```sh
     oc edit sc ibmc-s3fs-flex-regional
     ```